 PFLAG San Jose/Peninsula

 Seniors attending high school or residing in San Mateo or Santa Clara counties are invited to apply for $3000.00 scholarships to attend two-year or four-year colleges or business/technical schools in the fall.
 Up to eight scholarships will be awarded to graduating seniors of any gender identity or sexual orientation, whose history, activities and personal plans demonstrate support for justice and equality for the GLBTQQ community.
 Generally, applications are available in late January, and the deadline for submission is late March.
 Winners are notified in mid-April, and they are celebrated at a chapter meeting in early May.
 Information and applications are available on the chapter website: pflagsanjose.org.

 PFLAG Santa Rosa

 PFLAG Santa Rosa invites all students, who have demonstrated outstanding support for the LGBT community at their school or in the community at large, to apply for a scholarship funded through the Rykken/Scull LGBT Memorial Fund.
-Students are eligible to apply if they are a high school seniors anticipating graduation in 2017 and are planning to enroll in a university or college, technical school, performing arts school or art college.
-Persons who have graduated prior to 2017 or students currently attending one of the above-mentioned institutions are also encouraged to apply.
+Students are eligible to apply if they are a high school seniors and are planning to enroll in a university or college, technical school, performing arts school or art college.
+Students currently attending one of the above-mentioned institutions are also encouraged to apply.
 Applicants must be residents of Marin, Mendicino, Napa, or Sonoma Counties.
 Awards will made to selected individuals.
 Application deadline is March 1.
-For an application contact email@example.com, call (707) 681-1477, or visit pflagnapa.org.
+For an application contact [email protected], call (707) 681-1477, or visit pflagnapa.org.